oasis-open-projects/documentation/board-docs/open-projects-rules.md

 Other widely-used free and open source licenses may be added to this list after review and acceptance by OASIS and amendment of these rules.

-**15.3** *Special Covenant for Project Specifications*.
+**15.3** *Special Covenants for Project Specifications*.
 In addition to the Applicable License for each Project Repository, each Contributor also agrees in the CLA to provide the additional covenants in this [Section 15.3](), as non-assertion covenants in favor of certain Project Specifications (collectively the ***Specification NonAssertion Covenant***):

-**Contributor Covenant for Contributions**.
+> **Contributor Covenant for Specifications**.
 As a Contributor, you irrevocably covenant that you will not assert any patent claims licensable by you that are necessarily infringed by an implementation of your contribution to the extent that contribution is included in a Project Specification approved by the Open Project to which you made the contribution, against OASIS or any other parties who the Applicable License benefits, for making, having made, using, marketing, importing, offering to sell, selling, and otherwise distributing works that Implement or Derive From your contribution.

 **PGB Covenant for Specifications**.
 For any Project Repository whose Applicable License is an Implementer-Class License, if you (or your representative) are a member of that Open Project's Governing Board, you irrevocably covenant that you will not assert any patent claims licensable by you that are necessarily infringed by an implementation of a Project Specification approved by that Open Project, and any Maintenance Deliverable approved for it, against OASIS or any other parties who the Applicable License benefits, for making, having made, using, marketing, importing, offering to sell, selling, and otherwise distributing works that Implement or Derive From that Project Specification and are compliant with all normative portions thereof.
 If you withdraw from the PGB, then this obligation continues to apply, but only with respect to those Project Specification Drafts approved more than 7 calendar days prior to your withdrawal, and to any Maintenance Deliverables approved for those specifications thereafter.